Scott Mills (radio show)

-Scott Mills was a British award-winning radio show broadcast on BBC Radio 1 from 2004 to 2022.
+Scott Mills was a British radio show broadcast on BBC Radio 1 from 2004 to 2022.
 It was hosted by Scott Mills, with contributions from Chris Stark.
 Other contributors have included Mark Chapman, Laura Sayers, and Beccy Huxtable, the last of whom left the show in 2013.

 History

 Scott Mills joined Radio 1 on 12 October 1998, hosting the early breakfast show between 4–6:30am.
-On his fourth day on the job, he was asked to substitute for Zoe Ball on the Radio 1 Breakfast Show at the last minute, and he has been the regular cover ever since, continuing for Sara Cox, Chris Moyles, Nick Grimshaw and Greg James.
+On his fourth day on the job, he was asked to substitute for Zoe Ball on the Radio 1 Breakfast Show at the last minute, and he remained the regular cover host for many years thereafter, continuing for Sara Cox, Chris Moyles, Nick Grimshaw and Greg James.
 In January 2004, he was moved from early breakfast to the 1-3pm slot at weekends.
 In May 2004 Mills returned to weekday-afternoon programming as a temporary replacement for Cox, who was on maternity leave.
 When Cox decided not to return to afternoons Mills became permanent host in the drive-time slot with Cox's former co-host, Mark "Chappers" Chapman.
 The show originally aired from 3–5:45pm, moving to a later 4–7pm slot in a schedule reorganisation later in 2004.
 Mills remained here, with producer Emlynn Dodd until March 2012.

 On 25 July 2008, a special edition of the show was broadcast live from Barry Island in South Wales as part of Radio 1's summer events.
 The special broadcast was dedicated to a regular feature on the show (called "Barryoke"), during which listeners named Barry ring in to cover a song and change the lyrics to include their name.
 Barry Chuckle of the Chuckle Brothers recorded a special edition of "Barryoke" for the Barry Island show, changing the lyrics of Jay-Z's "99 Problems" from "I got 99 problems but a bitch ain't one" to "I got 99 problems but a Barry ain't one".

 On 28 February 2012 it was announced that the show would be moved to the 1–4pm time slot, with Greg James replacing him in the drivetime show from 2 April.

 For Christmas 2012, Scott and team set themselves a challenge to make the perfect Christmas single, one that would stand the test of time and still be good in 20 years.
 He enlisted the help of Frisky & Mannish, as well as Chris and Beccy, and created "Scott Mills & His Pigs in Blankets—The Perfect Christmas Single (Frankinsensational)", which is available as a free download on the Radio 1 website.
 It has been downloaded more than 170,000 times.
 There was also a BBC Radio 1's Stories documentary made about the making of the song.